 We believe God created us with purpose.
 Creating man in His Image, God created zakar and neqebah, masculine and feminine perspectives.
 One with God and each other, zakar and neqebah shared God’s purpose and plan equally.
 Zakar was the beginning of man.
 God’s authority on earth, alone as a human, his only relationship was with God: not his equal.
 God created neqebah as his “ezer,” a strong helper who could rule by his side.
 These would rule the land together, inviting and equipping others to join.
 Expanding God’s Kingdom in relationships with authority was God’s plan and intention for zakar and neqebah.
 His motives haven’t changed.

-Everyone has gifts by which we can complement, challenge, and benefit one another.
+Intentionally createdwith strengths and purpose, everyone has gifts by which we can complement, challenge, and benefit one another.
 Together, we are more complete than alone.
 Increasingly isolated, we feel insufficient and never enough.
 Scarcity is the term we use today.
 Groping for more and to prove our worth, we have yet to comprehend how much there is to gain by listening, considering another’s point of view, and then offering and providing for another according to our gifts!

 Sacrificing our singular perspective to regard another, we follow Jesus and begin to glimpse the ways of His Kingdom.
 Even in the minuteness of one marriage and our healing, our experience is that a teleological viewpoint motivates a lifestyle that resembles Jesus’ way of life.